KNXV-TV: News operation

 The founding news director, Mary Cox, soon exited; she was replaced by Susan Sullivan, who created an environment focused on enterprise and investigative reporting that employees described as "utopian".
 Bob Rowe, a station manager "excommunicated" by Scripps to Phoenix, was just as influential in the early years of KNXV's news operation, laying the groundwork for a "no chit-chat" approach.
 The resulting news product attracted increased viewership: News 15 rose as high as second place at one point.
 It also led to critical acclaim: in 1995, channel 15 won the most regional Emmy Award nominations for a Phoenix station.
-However, after Sullivan left the station in 1996, Michael Kronley was installed as station manager from Charlotte ABC affiliate WSOC-TV: the investigative reports were discontinued, replaced by more live shots, and the station acquired a helicopter.
-KNXV and KPHO then both adopted the slogan "Live, Local, Late Breaking", requiring KPHO to alter its version and ultimately leading KNXV to adopt a new slogan, "We won't waste your time".
+After Sullivan left the station in 1996, Michael Kronley was installed as station manager from Charlotte ABC affiliate WSOC-TV.
+Under Kronley, the investigative reports were discontinued and replaced by more live shots, and the station acquired a helicopter.
+KNXV and KPHO both adopted the slogan "Live, Local, Late Breaking", requiring KPHO to alter its version and ultimately leading KNXV to adopt a new slogan, "We won't waste your time".
 Under Jeff Klotzman, channel 15's fourth news director, ratings generally fell for the station's newscasts; he resigned in 1998 and was replaced by Bob Morford, whose format tended to deemphasize reporters.
-A 2000 Columbia Journalism Review study of local newscasts nationwide gave KNXV the lowest rating in the history of the report, an "F", for its short stories lacking investigations and mentioned sources.
+A 2000 Columbia Journalism Review study of local newscasts nationwide gave KNXV an "F" rating for its short stories lacking investigations and mentioned sources, though it praised the focus on local issues and geographic diversity in local news coverage.
+Morford defended KNXV's news format as an alternative to the longer-established newscasts that already drew frequent news watchers and noted that his station sought to attract "low-use TV news viewers".

 On April 1, 2009, Scripps joined with Fox Television Stations, owner of KSAZ-TV, to form Local News Service, a model for pooling newsgathering efforts for local news events in which each station provided employees to the pool service in exchange for the sharing of video.
 KPHO-TV eventually joined the Phoenix LNS agreement shortly after the announcement.
 By 2020, all four English-language television newsrooms in Phoenix shared a helicopter.

 In the 2010s, KNXV steadily expanded its news product to additional time slots.
-In 2012, KNXV relaunched an 11 a.m. newscast, and it added weekend morning news in 2013, and a 6:30 weeknight half-hour in 2014, among other new newscasts.
+In 2012, KNXV relaunched an 11 a.m. newscast, and it added weekend morning news in 2013 and a 6:30 weeknight half-hour in 2014, among other new newscasts.
 After acquiring KASW, Scripps launched extended morning, midday, and 9 p.m. newscasts on that station over the course of 2020.